What if I can't find my address in the dashboard?

 Where to Vote

-Want to get a ballot mailed to you?
+Want a ballot mailed to you?

 Call your county recorder to request one.